kirbysayshi/kirbysayshi.github.com/_posts/2020-03-25-the-functions-you-need-for-arg-parsing.md

 - How to handle errors?
 Throw?
 When?
 Return a parsed result that you have to check?
 - If arguments are invalid, should I exit the process automatically?
 Does it output "help" when it exits?

-Digging through documentation (or lack thereof) or examples for answers to all these questions weighs me down when I could instead just choose for the specific situation I need.
+Digging through examples and documentation (or lack thereof) for answers gets me down when I could instead just choose appropriately for the specific situation at hand.

 ## Real World Example